 - reprom64-firmware-1.3.jed (JEDEC file for the GAL16V8)

 Ordering Assembly Kits

-I’m offering assembly kits including a reprom64 pcb, a preprogrammed GAL and all required components (except connection cables or switches) for 10€ each.
+I’m offering assembly kits including a reprom64 pcb, a preprogrammed GAL and all required components (excluding an eprom, connection cables and switches) for 10€ each.
 Worldwide shipping via regular mail is free of charge.